MJshah001/Flight-Price-Prediction/README.md

 - Improve model accuracy with additional features and data.
 - Integrate with more advanced deployment options like Docker or Kubernetes.
-- Develop an API endpoiont & user interface on the web app for model retraining with new training data.
+- Develop an API endpoint & user interface on the web app for model retraining with new training data.

 ## Conclusion

-This project demonstrates the entire lifecycle of a data science machine learning project, from data preprocessing and model training to deployment and API integration.
+This project demonstrated the entire lifecycle of a data science machine learning project, from data preprocessing and model training to deployment and API integration.
 It served as a valuable learning experience in handling real-world data and deploying machine learning models.

 ## Author

 - **Monil Shah** - _Master's Student in Data Science, NJIT_

-## Acknowledgements

-Special Thanks to [Mohammed Misbahullah Sheriff ](https://www.linkedin.com/in/mohammed-misbahullah-sheriff/) for beautifully explaining EDA & AWS Cloud Concepts which helped consistently throught the project.